linkdata/memwatch/README.md

 * Make sure that `memwatch.h` is included in all of the source code files.
 If you have an include file that all of the source code uses, you might be able to include `memwatch.h` from there.

 * Recompile the program with `MEMWATCH` defined.
 See your compiler's documentation if you don't know how to do this.
 The usual switch looks like `-DMEMWATCH`.
-To have MEMWATCH use `stderr` for some output (like, "Abort, Retry, Ignore?"), please also define `MW_STDIO` (or `MEMWATCH_STDIO`, same thing).
+To have memwatch use `stderr` for some output (like, "Abort, Retry, Ignore?"), please also define `MW_STDIO` (or `MEMWATCH_STDIO`, same thing).

 * Run the program and examine the output in the log file `memwatch.log`.
 If you didn't get a log file, you probably didn't do step 1 and 2 correctly, or your program crashed before memwatch flushed the file buffer.
 To have memwatch _always_ flush the buffer, add a call to `mwDoFlush(1)` at the top of your main function.